 It was the University of North Carolina basketball team’s first NCAA Championship in 25 years and the cherry on top of a 24-2 regular season that included two victories over archrival Duke and an ACC Championship.
-Chapel Hill was ecstatic.
+Jordan, Worthy, and Sam Perkins were stars.

-Jordan played with fire at Laney High School and earned a basketball scholarship to North Carolina, where he won a national championship, earned the Naismith College Player of the Year Award in 1984, was a consensus All-American, and won a gold medal as a member United States team at the 1984 Olympics.
+Jordan played with fire at Laney High School and caught the attention of the Tar Heels.
+In Chapel Hill, he won a national championship, earned the Naismith College Player of the Year Award in 1984, was a Consensus All-American, and won a gold medal as a member United States team at the 1984 Olympics.

 In Game 3 of the 1991 NBA Finals, he hit a game-tying shot against the Los Angeles Lakers to send the game to overtime and willed the Bulls to victory.

 This isn’t to say Jordan was perfect.
 His famous quote regarding failure reiterates that:

 “I’ve missed more than 9,000 shots in my career.
 I’ve lost almost 300 games.
 Twenty-six times, I’ve been trusted to take the game winning shot and missed.
 I’ve failed over and over and over again in my life.
 And that is why I succeed.”Advertisement

 Taking the game-winner requires confidence.
 Making it takes balls.
-That’s why he’s regarded by many as the greatest player ever.
-Jordan had that courage at 19 years old and throughout his NBA career.
+That’s why the Charlotte Hornets chairman is regarded by many as the best player ever.

 To have that courage, you can’t be afraid to miss.